cwervo/old.cwervo.com/source/thoughts/2016/03/consider-offboarding.md

-I picked on Facebook here because I've had a friend experience a horrendous usability issue, but looking forward I think there's value in developing the concept of off boarding users, whether that be for temporary trauma/stress/burn out or because they really do need to just leave.
-Obviously there's no way to understand and quantify the users who simply never log in again, but for those users who are willing to go through an off boarding process, we shouldn't manipulate their emotions, but I want to set the bar higher: let's make leaving a product experience as humane as signing up.
+I picked on Facebook here because I've had a friend experience a horrendous usability issue, but looking forward I think there's value in developing the concept of offboarding users, whether that be for temporary trauma/stress/burn out or because they really do need to just leave.
+Obviously there's no way to understand and quantify the users who simply never log in again, but for those users who are willing to go through an offboarding process, we shouldn't manipulate their emotions, but I want to set the bar higher: let's make leaving a product experience as humane as signing up.